christinerose/gibbr.org/blog/hillingar/index.md

 Projects often rely on interacting with package managers to make sure all dependencies are available and may implicitly rely on system configuration at build time.
 To prevent this, every Nix derivation is built in isolation (without network access or access to the global file system) with only other Nix derivations as inputs.

-> The name Nix is derived from the Dutch word *niks*, meaning *nothing*, since build actions don't see anything that has not been explicitly declared as an input [@dolstraNixSafePolicyFree2004].
+> The name Nix is derived from the Dutch word *niks*, meaning nothing; build actions do not see anything that has not been explicitly declared as an input [@dolstraNixSafePolicyFree2004].

 <!-- There are analogies to functional program versus imperative programming, but applied to system management and software builds/deployment. -->